jonathanraftery/bullhorn-rest-client/README.md

 A session will automatically be initiated upon the first request if no session exists in the data store.

-A session can be manually initiated with
+A session can be manually initiated with:
 ```php
 use jonathanraftery\Bullhorn\Rest\Client as BullhornClient;
 $client = new BullhornClient();
 $client->initiateSession();
 ```

-The wession will automatically refresh if expiration detected, or can be refreshed manually (shown with optional parameters)
+The session will automatically refresh if expiration detected, or can be refreshed manually (shown with optional parameters)
 ```php
 use jonathanraftery\Bullhorn\Rest\Client as BullhornClient;
 $client = new BullhornClient();